 You can see that while private rooms (typically 1-3 stars) were very affordable at a cost of less than 30€/night, they were 3.5X more expensive than the albergues (pilgrim hostels).
 So if you had a stricter budget, you could easily spend less on places to stay if you didn’t mind having less privacy.
 Just be sure to bring earplugs!

 You can also bring a tent and find places in the countryside to camp, especially along the more rustic caminos such as the Del Norte and Primitivo routes that I did for the first 500 or so miles.
-But considering the low costs of the albergues, I would not recommend this.
+But considering the low costs of the albergues, I would not recommend this especially if you don’t already own all of that gear.
 A good tent, for example, costs as much as three weeks worth of staying in pilgrim hostels.
 Better to lighten the load by leaving your tent, sleeping bag, sleeping pad, and cooking equipment at home.

 |–||0||San Sebastián||friend’s house||0.0€||–|